usesalt/wikigen/docs/SALT-DOCS.md

 *   On **macOS and Linux**, configurations are stored under `~/.config/saltdocs/config.json` or `$XDG_CONFIG_HOME/saltdocs/config.json`.
 *   On **Windows**, it utilizes `%APPDATA%\saltdocs\config.json`.

-This ensures that `salt-docs-cli` integrates cleanly with the user's environment.
+This ensures that `salt-docs` integrates cleanly with the user's environment.
 The `CHANGELOG.md` reflects this significant improvement in version `0.1.8`.

 #### Interactive Setup Wizard